Organization and Governance

 Dr. Stephanie Slocum-Schaffer

-Dr. Stephanie A. Slocum-Schaffer is Associate Professor of Political Science and Co-Coordinator of the Gender and Women’s Studies Program at Shepherd University, where she teaches a variety of courses in American politics, women in politics, research methods, and public policy.
+Dr. Stephanie A. Slocum-Schaffer is the Stubblefield Institute Senior Fellow, Research, Retention and Recruitment, and Faculty Liaison and Associate Professor of Political Science and Co-Coordinator of the Gender and Women’s Studies Program at Shepherd University, where she teaches a variety of courses in American politics, women in politics, research methods, and public policy.
 She has also taught at Gettysburg College and The American University.

 Dr. Slocum-Schaffer received a B.A., Magna Cum Laude, in International Affairs and Spanish from Bucknell University, where she was elected to the honor society of Phi Beta Kappa.
 She was awarded a Ph.D. in Political Science from The American University after completing a dissertation entitled: “Choose or Lose?
 The Impact of Choice on Quality and Efficiency in American Public Education.”
 In 2003, she published a book, America in the Seventies: A Lesson In Limits, with Syracuse University Press.
 She also has published several articles and has made numerous presentations at conferences.